paymentwall/paymentwall.github.io/docs/reference-pingback.md

 |**slength**|eg: positive whole number such as 1 / 3 <br>Subscription length.
 Will be only filled up when your service is subscription plan.|
 |**speriod**|eg: day / week / month / year <br>Subscription period.
 Will be only filled up when your service is subscription plan.|

-For Virtual Currency API, default pingback would include following parameters as well.
+For Virtual Currency API, the default pingback would include following parameters:

 | Name | Format|
 |---|---|